Rosa M. Miró-Roig

 Rosa M. Miró-Roig (born August 6, 1960) is a professor of mathematics at the University of Barcelona, specializing in algebraic geometry and commutative algebra.
-She did her graduate studies at the University of Barcelona, earning a Ph.D. in 1985 under the supervision of Sebastià Xambó-Descamps with a thesis entitled Haces reflexivos sobre espacios proyectivos.
+She did her graduate studies at the University of Barcelona, earning a Ph.D. in 1985 under the supervision of Sebastià Xambó-Descamps with the thesis Haces reflexivos sobre espacios proyectivos.

 Books and editing

 Miró-Roig has authored and co-authored three mathematics research volumes.
 Most recently, she co-authored On the Shape of a Pure O-sequence (American Mathematical Society 2012) with Mats Boij, Juan C. Migliore, Uwe Nagel, and Fabrizio Zanello.
 Previously, she authored the research text Determinantal Ideals (Birkhäuser 2007) and co-authored the monograph Gorenstein Liaison, Complete Intersection Liaison Invariants and Unobstructedness (American Mathematical Society 2001) with Jan O. Kleppe, Juan C. Migliore, Uwe Nagel, and Chris Peterson.